 How do I keep my financial aid from semester to semester?

-You will need to remain in good standing for Satisfactory Academic Progress (SAP); you can read the SAP policy in the Financial Aid Guide.
+You will need to remain in good standing for Satisfactory Academic Progress (SAP); see Satisfactory Academic Progress for details.
 You will only need to complete the FAFSA for each academic year.
 Complete the FAFSA on the Web as soon after January 1 as possible.
 The priority date at CMC for applying for financial assistance is March 31 for the following academic year (fall through summer semesters).

 When is financial aid distributed?